-Regular Employees may elect to self-pay to obtain coverage in the Plan until the three hundred (300)-hour eligibility requirement is satisfied.
-A Regular Employee will enroll in the Plan when he or she makes that election.
-In that instance, coverage will start on the first of the month following the date of hire or the date of enrollment as determined by the Fund Office.
+A Regular Employee will enroll in the Plan when he or she has satisfied the above noted Eligibility requirements and completes all necessary application forms for coverage as provided by the Fund Office.
+Coverage will start on the first of the month following the date of hire or the date of enrollment is completed as determined by the Fund Office.

 To enroll Dependents, in all cases, You must complete and return to the Fund Office an enrollment application with the required supporting documentation, such as a marriage license and/or birth certificate.
-You must list all of Your Dependents on the application.
+You must list all Your Dependents on the application.
 If You do not submit a properly completed application, benefit payments for Your Dependents are delayed until the Fund Office has a completed application for Your Dependents.